Characteristic THz-emissions induced by optically excited collective orbital modes: Real-time simulations of photo-excitation and its evolution

-We demonstrate the generation of collective orbital modes in the photoinduced A-type and E-type states using real-time time-dependent density-functional theory (TD-DFT) formalism based on the TB-model defined in Eq.\ref{eq:tbm}.
-In our simulations, the effect of phonons is simulated using Ehrenfest dynamics.
-The one-particle electron wavefunctions evolve under the time-dependent Schrödinger equation, whereas the oxygen atoms obey Newton's equations of motion.
 The t$_{2g}$-spins are kept fixed during the simulations.
-The effect of the electric-field defined by the vector potential $A(t)=\vec{e_s} \omega \rm{Im}(A_oe^{-i\omega t})g(t)$, where $A_o$, $\omega$, and $\vec{e_s}$ is the amplitude of the vector potential, angular frequency, and direction of the electric-field, implemented in our model through the Peierls substitution method \cite{Peierls1933}.
+The effect of the electric-field defined by the vector potential $\vec{A}(t)=\vec{e}_s \omega \rm{Im}(A_oe^{-i\omega t})g(t)$, where $A_o$, $\omega$, and $\vec{e}_s$ is the amplitude of the vector potential, angular frequency, and direction of the electric-field, implemented in our model through the Peierls substitution method \cite{Peierls1933}.
 We consider a Gaussian-shape of the pulse imposed by $g(t)$.
 We study the photocurrent dynamics under a finite Gaussian-shaped light-pulse using a 8×8×2 super-cell with 512 atoms, 128 Mn, and 384 oxygen atoms.
 The simulations are performed with periodic boundary conditions with k-points sampling at $\Gamma$ and temperature $T=0$.
+Table II summarizes the relevant parameters we used for the simulations.